kanstantsin-bucha/CDBUUID/README.md

 [![License](https://img.shields.io/cocoapods/l/CDBUUID.svg?style=flat)](http://cocoapods.org/pods/CDBUUID)
 [![Platform](https://img.shields.io/cocoapods/p/CDBUUID.svg?style=flat)](http://cocoapods.org/pods/CDBUUID)

+## Description

+The CDBUUID class provides methods for generating compact, unique ids.
+It based on `Identify` class of https://github.com/weaver/Identify but with removed ASIdentifierManager which has issue when submitting to the app store Ids are encoded as urlsafe base64 (letters, numbers, underscores, dashes), any `=` padding is stripped off, and they are given a single character prefix.

+## Example

+call [CDBUUID UUIDString]

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.